EleutherAI/the-pile/README.md

 The Pile is a large, diverse, open source language modelling data set that consists of many smaller datasets combined together.
 The objective is to obtain text from as many modalities as possible to ensure that models trained using The Pile will have much broader generalization abilities.
 We are currently developing Version 1, with an ultimate goal of 1 TiB of English text.
 After the completion of Version 1, our next goal is a fully-multilingual, 10TiB text dataset.

+**This repository is for replicating or making variants of the Pile.** If you would like to use the Pile, an official release is planned for the near future.
+If you would like to be an early user of the Pile before the official release, please contact us through our [discord server](https://discord.com/invite/vtRgjbM).

 The Pile is currently **under heavy development**.
 Breaking changes may be introduced rapidly and without warning.